ashsiv/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Lenet Architecture

 The architecture consists of 2 convolutional layers and 3 fully connected layers.
 Note the use of Pooling and Flattening operations at the end of the Layer 2 convolutional layer.
-A batch size of 128 and total number of epochs = 10 is chosen.
+A batch size of 128, total number of epochs = 10 & a learning rate of 0.001 are chosen.

 * Layer 1: Convolutional.
 Input = 32x32x1.
 Output = 28x28x6.
 * Layer 2: Convolutional.
 Output = 10x10x16.